dboddie/MGC2-boot/README.md

 # Mega Games Cartridge 2

-This repository contains files and tools for the menu and hardware development of the Mega Games Cartridge 2 by Retro Hardware.
+This repository contains files and tools for the boot ROM for the Mega Games Cartridge 2 by Retro Hardware.

-## Building the Menu ROM
+## Building the Boot ROM

 The build process is run from the command line using a shell like `bash` or possibly `dash`.
 The process requires Python 2 and the Ophis 6502 assembler.